 Under the law, lock picks are commonly referenced as picklocks under their states’ legal codes and statutes.

 Most of the states follow this sentence structure as they define the law.
 So answering the question “are lock picks illegal?” is not as hard as you might think.

 Under California Penal Code 466, lock picks are commonly identified as burglary tools along with,

 “crow, keybit, crowbar, screwdriver, vise grip pliers, water-pump pliers, slidehammer, slim jim, tension bar, lock pick gun, tubular lock pick, bump key, floor-safe door puller, master key, ceramic or porcelain spark plug chips or pieces, or other instrument or tool with intent feloniously to break or enter into any building, railroad car, aircraft, or vessel, trailer coach, or vehicle as defined in the Vehicle Code”California Penal Code 466

 In the eyes of the law, lock picks are clearly classified as burglary tools.
 This is common in every state of the United States.

 Seeing lock picks classified similarly as a crowbar and screwdriver and in the same sentence as the words “intent feloniously” is plenty of reason to immediately close your internet browser and clear your search history of terms like “how to open security pinned locks”, Sparrows Tuxedo and Peterson Kiwi.

-Notice the language even mentions tension bars, bump and master keys.
+Notice the language even mentions tension bars, bump keys, and master keys.
 California law has one of the more comprehensive classifications of burglary tools.
 It is a great list to reference.